If you want to sail better in light winds you need to master the four things which are listed below.

 make one adjustment at a time and then leave it for a reasonable amount of time to see whether it improves your speed or not.

 No matter the size of your boat, experiment with the position of the crew weight, once again look around your fleet and see where the fast teams sit.

 As a generalisation in light air, you want the weight forward and with a slight heel to leeward.
 It is only with experimentation that will you find the fastest boat attitude.

-Don’t be too shy to even try heeling to weather, as some highly accomplished sailors have been able to make that work for them.
+Don’t be too shy to even try heeling to weather.
+Some highly accomplished sailors have been able to make that work for them.

-Experiment with all adjustments available on your boat but only make one incremental change at a time, ensuring that after each, you let the boat settle down to give yourself a chance to properly evaluate the outcome.
+Experiment with all adjustments available on your boat but only make one incremental change at a time.
+Ensure that after each, you let the boat settle down to give yourself a chance to properly evaluate the outcome.